 As per the current rules any Indian resident who is residing out of India for employment, business, studies, etc. for 182 days or more, during a financial/calendar year, is termed as a non-resident Indian.
 As a non-resident, you can not only hold on to property within the domestic boundaries, that you bought as a resident, but also make new investments into various asset classes.

 Applicable Rules for NRI Mutual Fund Investments

 NRI mutual fund investments is mainly governed by the Foreign Exchange Management Act 1999, commonly known as FEMA.

 As per the current provisions of the act, NRI are allowed to make investments into capital markets including direct stocks, exchange traded funds (ETFs) and mutual funds subject to key terms/conditions.
 However, these investments are allowed only when a certain set of conditions are met including performing fresh mutual fund KYC for NRI and setting up of a rupee-denominated NRE/NRO account.

 Non-Resident External (NRE) and Non-Resident Ordinary (NRO) Accounts for NRI MF Investments

-- NRE account balance is tax free, whereas, NRO account balance is taxable as per your applicable slab rate.
+- NRE account balance is tax free, whereas, NRO account balance is taxable as per the applicable slab rate.

 - NRE account deposits can be freely repatriated, whereas, NRO account balances can only be partially repatriated (up to USD 1 million per year).

-- You should of course keep in mind that any resident Indian accounts you might have had prior to attaining NRI status can easily be converted to a NRE/NRO account.
+- The NRI should of course keep in mind that any resident Indian accounts one might have had prior to attaining NRI status can easily be converted to a NRE/NRO account.
 This offers a simpler option to opening a new NRE/NRO account altogether.

 Documents Required for Mutual Fund KYC for NRI